-(My thick glasses make my eyes seem really small, so I basically look a tired owl)
+(My thick glasses make my eyes seem really small, so I basically look like a tired owl)

-Needless to say I have tried dozens of OTC drops.
+Needless to say, I have tried dozens of OTC eyedrops, with all the preservatives in them.
 None of them worked.

-After endless internet researching, I found the inexpensive and natural Castor Oil and decided to give it a try.
+After endless online research, I found the inexpensive and natural Castor Oil and decided to give it a try.

-I was cautious and started gradually by applying a tiny amount on my upper eyelids before bed.
-No side effect happened and my eyes felt a bit more moist in the morning.
+I was cautious and started lubricating with CO gradually by applying a tiny amount on my upper eyelids before bed.
+No side effects happened and my eyes felt a bit moister in the morning.

 The night after I applied this Castor Oil on both my upper and lower eyelids and in the corner of my eye, allowing it to get inside a bit my rolling my eyes around.